 The purpose of this post is to compare several popular experiment tracking and management solutions using an index that measures popularity.
 Beyond tools that collect and store information related to experiments, we also include visualization tools used during model development, and software used to version machine learning models and related elements.
 As with our previous post on BI tools, we use an index that relies on public data and is modeled after TIOBE’s programming language index.
 Our index is comprised of the following components:

 - Search: We used a subset from TIOBE’s list (Google, Wikipedia, Amazon) and added Reddit, Twitter, and Stack Overflow into the mix.

-- Supply (of talent): This component is based on the number of people who have listed a specific low-code development tool as a skill on their LinkedIn profiles.
+- Supply (of talent): This component is based on the number of people who have listed a specific experiment management tool as a skill on their LinkedIn profiles.

-- Demand (for talent): We examine the number of U.S. online job postings that mention a specific low-code development tool.
+- Demand (for talent): We examine the number of U.S. online job postings that mention a specific experiment management tool.